TosbackCgusBridge-Bot/CGUs-versions/Elearners/Privacy Policy.md

 This updated policy is effective as of October 24, 2012

-Find Your Online Degree

-*   1\.
-Degree Level: -- Select --
-*   2\.
-Area of Study: -- Select --
-*   3\.
-Concentration: -- Select --
+Newsletter Signup

+Bonus!
+Free e-book:

+Get Set for Learning

+Your Name \* Your Email Address \*

+By entering my email address and clicking "Subscribe" I agree to be contacted by eLearners, EducationDynamics, and preferred third-party partners of eLearners for additional education products and services.

 Popular Topics:

 *   Online Colleges
 *   Online Degrees
+*   Online Certificates
 *   Online Courses
-*   Online Schools
-*   Campus Colleges
+*   Campus Schools

-Degrees by Level:
+Online Degrees By Level

-*   Online Associates Degrees
+*   Associate Degrees
-*   Online Bachelor Degrees
+*   Bachelor Degrees
-*   Online Masters Degrees
+*   Master Degrees
-*   Online Doctorate Degrees
+*   Doctoral Degrees
-*   Online Certificate Programs
+*   Certificate Programs
+*   Courses

-Most Popular Degrees:
+Popular Degrees:

 *   Nursing Degrees
 *   Business &.
 MBA Degrees